Need to know

 It's important to consider when you use electricity.
 Is your home generally empty during weekdays, with everyone at work or school, so that your main power consumption comes in the evening?
 If so, your solar panels might not be used most effectively, as it's better to use the generated power during the day (or use it to charge a storage battery) than export it to the grid.

 Now you know how much power you typically use and the times of day you use it.
-What capacity will your solar PV system need to cover your power usage?
+What capacity will your solar PV system need to be to cover your power usage?

 First, we're assuming you'll have a grid-connected system.
 This is by far the most common type and it simply means you have solar panels generating electricity during the day, and a grid connection to supply electricity when the solar panels aren't generating enough (at night, for example).
 See grid-connected vs off-grid for more.